 }

-Mohan said: "So, just like in the world of algorithms, where we try to divide a problem into smaller parts in order to find an optimal solution for the computer, we are dividing our program into smaller parts in order to find an optimal code for developers."
+Mohan said: "So, just like in the world of algorithms, where we try to divide a problem into smaller parts in order to find an optimal solution using the computer, we are dividing our program into smaller parts in order to find an optimal code for developers."

 The wise developer replied: "Yes, that's correct.
 There are many other programming paradigms that were created with this goal in mind.
 But that's a topic for another time.
 For now, you should focus on improving your object-oriented programming skills."